-Hungary, Croatia: MOL-INA arbitration may end favorable for Croatia claim from Gov28.
-April 2016. / SEE Energy News
+Hungary, Croatia: MOL-INA arbitration may end favorable for Croatia claim from Gov, SEE Energy News

 Minister of Economy Tomislav Panenić (MOST) commented that oil company INA arbitration that is conducted between the Croatian and Hungarian MOL on management rights in INA according to UNCITRAL rules and stated that it is of national interest which all must support and believes that the arbitration shall end favorably for Croatia.